-If you choose to use your heater as a manually-controlled model (no remote control installed), you may use this heater as a vented product.
-There are three reasons for operating your heater in the vented mode.
+If your heater is a manually controlled model, you may use this heater as a vented product.
+There are three reasons for operating your heater in the vented mode:

-- Fireplace does not meet the clearance to combustibles requirements for vent-free operation. - 2.
-State or local codes do not permit ventfree operation. - 3.
-You prefer vented operation.
+- The fireplace does not meet the clearance to combustibles requirements for ventfree operation - State or local codes do not permit ventfree operation - 3.
+You prefer vented operation

 If reasons number 1 or 2 above apply to you, you must permanently open chimney flue damper.
-You must install the damper clamp accessory (to order, see Accessories, page 34).
-This will insure vented operation (see Figure 10, page 13).
+You must install the damper clamp accessory (to order, see Accessories, page 30).
+This will insure vented operation (see Figure 10).
 The damper clamp will keep damper open.
 Installation instructions are included with clamp accessory.